kirilltitov/FDBSwift/README.md

 try fdb.clear(range: childSubspace.range)
 ```

+Don't forget that actual clearing is not performed until transaction commit.

 ### Atomic operations

 FoundationDB also supports atomic operations like ADD, AND, OR, XOR and stuff like that (please refer to [docs](https://apple.github.io/foundationdb/api-c.html#c.FDBMutationType)).
 You can perform any of these operations with `atomic(op:key:value:)` method: